 If there were one thing I would change, it’s the LEDs.
 Sure, they work well at illuminating dark spaces, but they’re not bright enough to shine on hidden dust piles on carpets and bare floors.

-This is by no means a deal-breaker, but if you have trouble finding where all the dust bunnies are on your carpets, you’ll definitely need a brighter light than what the NEC180 is packing.
+It is by no means a deal-breaker, but if you have trouble finding where all the dust bunnies are on your carpets, you’ll need a brighter light than what the NEC180 is packing.

 Overall, the Eureka NEC180 is an excellent stick vacuum cleaner that does its job flawlessly.
 The thing that attracts most users is its convertibility – switching from stick mode to handheld unit mode – to simply spot-cleaning tasks on almost any surface you could think of.

-Plus, the swivel neck allows you to push the handle all the way to the floor without lifting the vacuum head so you don’t need to move furniture around before vacuuming.
+The swivel neck allows you to push the handle to the floor without lifting the vacuum head so you don’t need to move furniture around before vacuuming.